 Leave it to designer and antiques dealer Richard Shapiro to take a roofless surf shack on Malibu’s Broad Beach and turn it into an illusion of a centuries old crumbling villa.
-Although a black kitchen may not appeal to everyone, you have to admit this one exudes elegance.
+Although his black lacquer kitchen may not appeal to everyone, you have to admit this one exudes elegance.
 The kitchen is the black tie to the home’s evening gown.
 A simple, yet handsome space with a basalt waterfall island anchors one end of the living room.
 The volcanic stone was also used on the opposite counter and large backsplash wall.
-The black matte lacquer cabinets compliment it so well, it looks as if they were also fashioned from the stone.
+Matte black lacquer cabinets compliment it so well, it looks as if they were also fashioned from the stone.
 A custom linen covered sofa occupying the alcove is paired with a vintage Pace waterfall table and 1960’s Danish wicker chair.

 Across the room, the dining area is comprised of a Tense table, a pair of rattan chairs and modern bench beneath 18th century inlaid panels.
 Steel windows open to views of the Pacific.
 I can’t stop looking at the lime and horsehair plaster walls.
 Be sure not to miss the rough wood kitchen ceiling beam — top — (still sporting bark) or the deliberately chipped floor tiles (above).
 Textures and imperfections coupled with a reserved mix of styles are seamlessly linked in this elegant magazine-worthy space created by a top designer.